Skip to main content

 What should I look for?

-Chagas primarily causes severe heart failure or arrhythmia in dogs, because the parasite invades heart muscle tissue.
+It has an acute phase and a chronic phase, characterized by inflammation and fibrosis of the heart.
+This results in arrhythmias, myocardial dysfunction, and heart failure.
 Death can occur at any stage of the disease.
 Dogs less than a year old tend to develop serious, sudden cases of heart failure, while older dogs will develop heart disease if they do not die suddenly.

 Symptoms include: